Argelbargel/vault-raft-snapshot-agent/README.md

 ### Secrets and dynamic Properties
-Vault Raft Snapshot allows you to specify dynamic sources for properties containing secrets which either should not go directly into the configuration file or might change while the agent is running (or for which there exist "well-known" environment-variables like `AWS_DEFAULT_REGION`).
+Vault Raft Snapshot allows you to specify dynamic sources for properties containing secrets which you either do not want to write into the configuration file or which might change while the agent is running.
 For these properties you may specify either an environment variable as source using `env://<variable-name>` or a file-source containing the value for the secret using `file://<file-path>`, where `<file-path>` may be either an absolute path or a path relative to the configuration file.
 Any value not prefixed with `env://` or `file://` will be used as is.

 **Dynamic properties are validated at startup only, so if e.g. you delete the source-file for a property required to authenticate with vault or connect to a remote storage while the agent is running, the next login to vault or upload